SynthSy/PSO2-FAQ/pages/01.basics/02.game-basics/docs.md

 Weapons in PSO2 also can be improved upon to increase their stats and allow players to augment their own stats by adding **special abilities** or **affixes** on to the weapon itself. **Strengthening** or
 **grinding** weapons to increase their stats can also unlock their **potential ability** and if the weapon supports it, their **Special Ability Factor (SAF)**.

+#### Weapon Action
+Some weapons in PSO2 have an alternative action that can be performed, called a **Weapon Action**.
+Some classes can even change what the Weapon Action on a weapon does.

 #### Units (Armor)
 In very much the same in other RPGs, protecting yourself using armor is very important.
 Phantasy Star Online 2's quests can give the average player a hard time or an easier time with the right armor and weapon on their side.
 PSO2's armor unit system also allows players to augment their stats in a similar fashion to weapons.